 Root canal therapy, also called endodontics, treats disorders of the nerve (also called the pulp) of the tooth.
 The procedure has an undeserved reputation for being a painful one, but it usually a throbbing toothache that alerts people the presence of an infection in the tooth root.
 The root canal itself will usually relieve the pain of toothache—and enable the tooth to be saved from extraction.

-If you need a root canal and put it off, the infection can spread to adjacent teeth and lead to a more serious dental emergency and possibly tooth loss.
+If you need a root canal in Ramsgate and put it off, the infection can spread to adjacent teeth and lead to a more serious dental emergency and possibly tooth loss.

-Our compassionate dentist, Dr Robert Ayar, provides a gentle approach to root canal therapy our Ramsgate Beach, NSW patients appreciate.
+Our compassionate dentist near Dolls point provides a gentle approach to root canal therapy that our dental patients appreciate.
 His goal is to save your smile—and ease your pain.